ChrisWhealy/hieroglyphy/README.md

-# Hieroglyphy
-# Taking JavaScript Type Coercion to Its Illogical Conclusion
+# Hieroglyphy: Taking JavaScript Type Coercion to Its Illogical Conclusion

 The coding in this repo is a rewrite of [Hieroglyphy](https://github.com/alcuadrado/hieroglyphy) by [Patricio Palladino](https://github.com/alcuadrado/).